nenduru1/Zhao_lab/README.md

 PgsRankRannotatR is an R wrapper package designed to facilitate the aggregation of polygenic scores from the PGS Catalog for any particular trait, and perform rank aggregation and annotation of effect variants.

 ## Installation
-To include installation instructions in the `README.md` file for your R package that utilizes several Bioconductor packages, you can provide a clear step-by-step guide.
-Below is an example of how you might structure these instructions, ensuring that users are aware of the necessary steps to set up the environment before using your package.

-### README.md - Installation Instructions

----

-## Installation

 ### Prerequisites

-Before installing `PgsRankRannotatR`, you need to have R installed on your system (version 3.5.0 or higher is recommended, but `PgsRankRannotatR` was developed and tested using R version 4.1.1).
+Before installing `PgsRankRannotatR` you must have R installed on your system (version 3.5.0 or higher is recommended, but `PgsRankRannotatR` was developed and tested using R version 4.1.1).
 You can download it from [CRAN](https://cran.r-project.org).

 ### Installing Bioconductor and Dependencies